Thomas & Friends: All Engines Go

 Thomas & Friends: All Engines Go is an animated comedy children's television series created by Britt Allcroft and developed by Rick Suvalle that premiered on Cartoon Network's Cartoonito block in the United States on September 13, 2021, and on Treehouse in Canada on September 18, 2021.
-It is produced by Mattel Television, with animation provided by Nelvana.
+It was produced by Mattel Television and animated by Corus Entertainment's Nelvana.

-The series serves as a reboot of the original Thomas & Friends series that ran from 1984 until 2021.
+The series is a reboot of the original Thomas & Friends series that ran from 1984 until 2021.
 It was originally believed to be a continuation of the original series (with the two seasons labeled as series 25 and 26), but Mattel Television later confirmed it to be a separate series.
 It introduces "an entirely new approach to Thomas & Friends content," with a new animation style and story structure.

-In October 2022, the series was renewed for two more seasons of 26 episodes each, to premiere in 2023.
+In October 2022, the series was renewed for two more seasons of 26 episodes each.
+The final episodes were released on September 11, 2025.

 Plot

-The series follows the adventures of a now child-aged Thomas and the other engines in his age group, as they learn many life lessons and solve problems while going around on their daily lives doing jobs with help from each other and the other residents and visitors of the island.
+The series focuses on the adventures of a younger version of Thomas the Tank Engine and his friends, including Percy, Nia, Kana, and Diesel.
+Throughout the episodes, they learn many life lessons and solve problems.